 - Assessing inclusivity in your workplace and the risks of discrimination.

-This 60-minute webinar will include a live Q&A session where attendees can pose their questions.
+This 60-minute webinar included a live Q&A session where attendees posed their questions.

 About our speakers